 Article 15 - Duties of the Board of Governors

 - The Board of Governors is a governing body of the University.
-It performs the duties of strategic policy and oversight of the University’s administrative, financial and asset activities.
+It advises on strategic policy and oversees the University’s administrative, financial and asset activities.

-- The Board of Governors expresses its compulsory opinion on the University Charter and on the University General Regulations, on the Ethical Code and any amendments thereto, and expresses its opinion on the Regulations referred to in Article 47 in the terms provided therein.
+- The favourable opinion of the Board of Governors is compulsory with reference to the University Statute, and its opinion is compulsory concerning the University General Regulations, the Code of Ethics and Conduct and any amendments thereto.
+It also expresses its opinion on the Regulations referred to in Article 48 in the terms provided therein.

-- the annual and three-year budgets and the final accounts, on a proposal by the Rector and after consulting the Academic Senate for the parts within its competence, and changes to the budget.
-The budget and the final accounts are submitted to the Ministry of Education, University and Research and to the Ministry of Economy and Finance;
+- the annual and three-year budgets and final accounts, on a proposal by the Rector and after consulting the Academic Senate for the relevant parts, and upon changes in the budget.
+The budget and the final accounts are submitted to the Ministry of University and Research and to the Ministry of Economy and Finance;

 - the Regulations within its competence within the meaning of Article 47 and the related changes;